pombase/canto_tutorial/docs/index.md

 ## Getting started

 * Click on the email you have received, this should open Canto in your browser.
 * Click on `Start curating`.
+If you want to delegate curation to someone else, click `Reassign paper”`
+Note: you can also begin curation and then reassign a session later; there is a `Reassign` button in the upper right corner of the curation summary page.
 * You will be required to log in.
 Enter your information and click `Continue`.
 * In the next page, you can add the list of genes that are mentioned in the paper and that you will be using for annotations later.
     * You can add multiple genes separated by any spacer (space, commas, line breaks).
     * You can refer to genes by their systematic id (SPAC3G9.12), primary name (peg1) or a synonym (cls1).
-    * If a gene name is also the synonym of another gene (e.g. psu1), you will be asked to provide a primary name for that gene.
+    * If a gene name is also the synonym of another gene (e.g. psu1), you will be asked to provide a systematic ID for that gene.
-    * You can add genes later, so no need to include an exhaustive list at this point.
+    * You can add genes later, so you don't need to include an exhaustive list at this point.
 * You will then be asked to double-check the list of genes, and then you can proceed to curating your paper.
+* If the paper does not mention individual genes, check the box labeled `This paper does not contain any gene-specific information`.
+You can then directly complete the session by clicking `Continue` and then `Finish`.
 * The tutorials in this page use Canto advanced mode, it can be activated as shown below:

     <img src="assets/activate_advanced_mode.png" alt="activating advanced mode by clicking on the top right gear icon">